philshem/open-spelling-bee/README.md

-# open-spelling-bee
+# Open Spelling Bee (OSB)

-Open source port of New York Times' puzzle game Spelling Bee
+Open source port of New York Times' puzzle game Spelling Bee for the command line.

 Requires Python 3.x and nothing but standard Python libraries.

 ## to play